 9.18 Restricted area regulatory

-Name: Restricted area regulatory Definition: A specified area of land or water designated by an appropriate authority within which access or navigation is restricted in accordance with certain specified conditions.
+Name: Restricted Area Regulatory [IHOREG 331] Definition: A specified area of land or water designated by an appropriate authority within which access or navigation is restricted in accordance with certain specified conditions.
 A regulatory restricted area is an area where the restrictions have no direct impact on the navigation of a vessel in the area, but impact on the activities that can take place within the area.
-Code: 'RestrictedAreaRegulatory' Remarks: Aliases: (none) Supertype: SupervisedArea Feature use type: geographic Permitted primitives: surface
+Code: 'RestrictedAreaRegulatory' Remarks: Aliases: RESARE Supertype: SupervisedArea Feature use type: geographic Permitted primitives: surface

 Attribute Bindings